-While providing that data is not illegal by any stretch, Robinhood could just be in a better safe than sorry mode while they seek to raise capital for a Wall Street debut.
+While providing that data is not illegal by any stretch, Robinhood could be in a better safe than sorry mode while they seek to raise capital for a Wall Street debut.

 What Is Robintrack?

-- Our Robintrack review lets us know that this was a data site.
+Our Robintrack review lets us know that this was a data site.
 It was able to track Robinhood data.
 Until they removed that capability.
 If you’ve paid attention to the news recently, you know Robinhood has come under fire a lot lately.
-As a result, getting rid of their public data, can help them on that front.
+As a result, getting rid of their public data can help them on that front.

-Can I Find the Robintrack Data Anywhere Else?
+Can I Find Robintrack Data Anywhere?

 It’s because of the amount they can run and the profit that can potentially be made in a short amount of time.

-While Robintrack no longer exists in the form that made it popular, it was an interesting use case in how much high level hedge fund managers pay attention to the day to day minutiae and buying and selling of casual, retail investors.
+While Robintrack no longer exists in the form that made it popular, it was an interesting use case in how much high-level hedge fund managers pay attention to the day-to-day minutiae and buying and selling of casual retail investors.